 Natalie Hamilton is a writer, translator and lecturer in Translation Technology.
 She turned her focus to Japanese study while living and working in Japan’s rural Oita Prefecture on the JET Programme.
 She was awarded a Master of Japanese Translation in 2014, which included a linguistics dissertation entitled Cracking the ON Yomi Code.
-Her new kanji textbook The Kanji Code is available from a number of online retailers including Amazon.
-For the full list view the book page.
+Her new kanji textbook The Kanji Code is an Amazon #1 Best Seller.

 When I was studying for the Japanese Language Proficiency Test (JLPT) I found that knowledge of the phonetic components really helped with the kanji section.